n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/OpenWeatherMap/README.md

 ---
-permalink: /nodes/n8n-nodes-base.openWeatherMap
 description: Learn how to use the OpenWeatherMap node in n8n
 ---

 # OpenWeatherMap

 [OpenWeatherMap](https://openweathermap.org/) is an online service that provides weather data.
 It provides current weather data, forecasts, and historical data.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/OpenWeatherMap/README.md).